 Just remember when you first learnt to do anything, how busy you were and how focussed on the task to the exclusion of anything else.
 Then having learnt, you found it almost became routine.
 Think how you drive for miles then can’t remember doing it because your conscious mind was full of what you were going to do when you got to work, or perhaps the row you just had with the beloved.
 Driving on a track is made more difficult still because of the potential danger, because it all happens quickly, and because it almost needs to go wrong in order to guide you to do it right next time.
 You have to recognise a condition in order to apply the correct cure.
 That said, the same initial caveat applies.
 Learn more about it and it will all happen more slowly.

-Mark Hales has been racing continuously at all levels for 35 years, during which time he has won over 150 races and several national championships.
+• Mark Hales has been racing continuously since the 1980s, during which time he has won over 150 races and several national championships.

 More in the evo track driving masterclass series...